abdrahmansoltan/Learning-Notes/Testing/1-Testing.md

   ![unit-test](./img/unit-test.PNG)

+  - if there're dependencies, the unit test should [mock or stub](#mock-testing) them out
+    - > it means to replace a dependency with something that pretends to be that dependency (ex: fake-API)

 ### Testing Pyramid

 ![Testing Pyramid](./img/Testing%20Pyramid.PNG)

+- `UI testing` at the top is also known as **Manual Testing**
+- As we go up in the pyramid, the testing time is increased. as `unit-tests` take short time, and `manual-tests & E2E` take the longest time
 - Jasmine works well with `Unit Testing` and `Integration Testing`.

   - the difference between Unit Testing and Integration Testing is the use of third-party integration.